 Peconic Bay Region Community Preservation Fund Community Preservation Fund (2% real estate transfer fee)

-We are excited to share the news that the extension will be on the ballot this November in each of the five East End Towns (East Hampton, Riverhead, Southampton and Southold).
-By voting YES this November, not only will you ensure the continuation of a funding stream for local conservation for another 20 years to 2050, but also allow each of the five East End Towns the opportunity to invest up to 20% of the funds received through the CPF toward water quality projects -- projects approved by each Town based on its own water quality plan.
+The Community Preservation Fund extension was on the November 8, 2016 ballot in each of the five East End Towns (East Hampton, Riverhead, Southampton and Southold).
+By voting YES this November, you have ensured the continuation of a funding stream for local conservation for another 20 years to 2050, and also allow each of the five East End Towns the opportunity to invest up to 20% of the funds received through the CPF toward water quality projects -- projects approved by each Town based on its own water quality plan.
+Thank you!

 The CPF funds are an important tool for the Towns, allowing them to protect our important working farms, watersheds, wetlands, shorelines and historic resources.
 Over the past two decades, funding through the CPF has protected over 10,000 acres on the East End -- and CPF funds have often been leveraged with private contributions raised by conservation organizations including the Peconic Land Trust.